"Event Planner" means a Member who requests to book an Engagement via the Site.

 If an Act has been asked and agrees to perform for longer than the time originally agreed (e.g. extend a 45-minute performance to 60 minutes), a satisfactory additional surcharge should be agreed between both parties.
 The extra payment agreed should be paid to the Act on the day of the Engagement.
 However, the Act is under no obligation to extend their performance should they not wish to do so.

 If, as an Event Planner, you wish to cancel a confirmed booking made via the Site for whatever reason on or prior to the date occurring 45 days before the Engagement, you will not be entitled to a refund.
+The initial payment (deposit) is non-refundable.

 If, as an Event Planner, you wish to cancel a confirmed booking after the date occurring 45 days before the Engagement, you will not be entitled to any refund (subject to the below).
 Where either party cancels a booking because of a Force Majeure Event, they must: (i) give immediate written notice to us of the Force Majeure Event; and (ii) use all reasonable endeavours to mitigate the effect of the Force Majeure Event; and (iii), provided they have complied with (i) and (ii) above, the Event Planner will be entitled to be refunded 50% of the total fee at the discretion of FixTheMusic (only to the extent the Event Planner has paid the fee in full).

 If material details of any confirmed booking are altered (e.g. date, location or timings of the Engagement), the Act will not be obliged to perform at the Engagement and you (as Event Planner) will remain liable to pay the Fee.
+The original booking will be considered cancelled in such cases.

 If a booking needs to be cancelled, the Event Planner must immediately inform FixTheMusic by emailing firstname.lastname@example.org.
 Informing an Act of a cancellation is not a valid form of cancellation by the Event Planner.
 All communication regarding cancellations must be directed through FixTheMusic.

-If an Act cancels a confirmed booking or fails to honour any confirmed booking made via the Site, (i) we will (a) refund the amount paid by the applicable Event Planner within a reasonable time of the cancellation, unless a suitable replacement Act is found through FixTheMusic and (b) use reasonable endeavours to find a similar Act to perform at the Engagement; and (ii) the applicable Act will (a) use best endeavours to find a similar Act to perform at the Engagement, (b) not be entitled to receive any of the Fee, and (c) unless such cancellation or failure is due to the Act’s proven illness or a Force Majeure Event, be liable to pay FixTheMusic an amount equivalent to 50% of the Fee or the difference between the Fee and the fee of any similar Act booked through FixTheMusic (whichever is the greater).
+If an Act cancels a confirmed booking or fails to honour any confirmed booking made via the Site (for any reason other than a Force Majeure Event), (i) we will (a) refund the amount paid by the applicable Event Planner within a reasonable time of the cancellation, unless a suitable replacement Act is found through FixTheMusic and (b) use reasonable endeavours to find a similar Act to perform at the Engagement; and (ii) the applicable Act will (a) use best endeavours to find a similar Act to perform at the Engagement, (b) not be entitled to receive any of the Fee, and (c) unless such cancellation or failure is due to the Act’s proven illness or a Force Majeure Event, be liable to pay FixTheMusic an amount equivalent to 50% of the Fee or the difference between the Fee and the fee of any similar Act booked through FixTheMusic (whichever is the greater).
 Where an Act cancels, we cannot guarantee a replacement will be available or satisfactory to the Event Planner and we are under no obligation to provide a replacement Act.
 However, FixTheMusic operates a vast private database of thousands of professional musicians that can be contacted in the unlikely event of a cancellation.

 An Act may not rely on a Force Majeure Event unless it has used best endeavours to fulfil its obligations to the Event Planner in respect of the Engagement and taken reasonable steps to avoid and mitigate the impact of the Force Majeure Event.